• Skip to main content

 Lung capacity is the total amount of air that the lungs can hold.
 Forced vital capacity, forced expiratory volume, total lung capacity, and residual volume help measure the lung capacity of an individual during pulmonary function tests, such as spirometry.
 On the other hand, forced expiratory flow and peak expiratory flow help assess the airflow in the lungs.

-A pulmonary specialist compares a patient’s pulmonary function test results with those of a person of similar age, sex, height, and race.
+pulmonary specialist compares a patient’s pulmonary function test results with those of a person of similar age, sex, height, and race.
 Typically, a lower lung capacity and airflow indicate health conditions like chronic lung disease, such as COPD, asthma, emphysema, and other health conditions, that prevent lungs from functioning properly.
 PFT results not only help make a diagnosis of respiratory conditions but also show how well treatments are working to manage the symptoms associated with a respiratory condition.

 Pulmonologist in North Texas